AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 #### Number of states created and visited

-This graph show the number of states created and visited by only one agent.
+The graph below shows the number of states created and visited by only one agent.
 Indeed, when there are several ones, the entire tree is recomputed by some agents and the size of the tree depends strongly on the other agents and the current state of the world.

 <!--\begin{figure} [!h]
   \begin{center}